rootwork/bash-scripts/README.md

   and GIF images.
 See the file for additional options and details.
 - [webpjpg.sh](images/webpjpg.sh): Convert webp images to lossless PNG first, then to JPEG.
+- 🌟 [pdf2jpg.sh](images/pdf2jpg.sh): Convert each page of a PDF to JPEG images, each with the same name as the PDF and the page number appended.
+Page range, image resolution and quality are configurable.
+Defaults to progressive JPEGs optimized for the web.

 ### Video manipulation